philgyford/samuelpepys-twitter/README.md

 ## Heroku setup

-Obviously, set up a new app.
+Set up a new Heroku app.

 Set Heroku environment variables for all the environment variables, eg: